patricklin26/patricklin26.github.io/index.md

   innate immunity
 - **Evolutionary genomics:**
   the role of microRNA in gene expression evolution.
-  genetic incompatibiliy - disease-associated amino acid residues in one species could be the wild-type in another species.
+  genetic incompatibiliy - for example, disease-associated amino acid residues in one species could be the wild-type in another species.

 ## Timeline